-Title student transcripts.
-In day-to-d modules may be known by a sh r in exam board documentation and ay conversation with your colleagues ortened name, or their initials, eg and Production may be known as CCDP Code • 1U management information system. sed as a shorthand instead of their full Coordinator SCQF Level The descriptor will list the name of the person who was responsible for the module when it was most recently approved.
-The Scottish Credit and Qualifications Framework covers all qualifications in Scotland and allows for comparison between differer types of award.
-The University levels are: HEDip 9 Third year of a standard und level) ergraduate degree; HECert ndergraduate degree; year 2 of an lergraduate degree (Ordinary degree ergraduate degree (Honours degree Credits built up of credits as set out be Certificate of Higher Education rs 1 of student effort.
-QMU degrees are low: 120 credit points at SCQF Level 7 +120 credit points at SCQF Level 8 +120 credit points at SCQF Level 9 +120 credit points at SCQF Level 10 120 credit points at SCQF Level 9/10 60 credit points at SCQF Level 11 120 credit points at SCQF Level 11 180 credit points at SCQF Level 11
+Title The official title that will appear in exam board documentation and student transcripts.
+In day-to-day conversation with your colleagues modules may be known by a shortened name, or their initials, eg Culinary Concept Development and Production may be known as CCDP for short.
+Code This is the code used by the QMU management information system.
+Sometimes module codes are used as a shorthand instead of their full title.
+Coordinator The descriptor will list the name of the person who was responsible for the module when it was most recently approved.
+For franchised modules it is normal to list both the module coordinator at QMU and the person who leads the module at your organisation.
+SCQF Level vel The Scottish Credit and Qualifications Framework covers qualifications in Scotland and allows for comparison betw types of award.
+The University levels are: 7 First year of a standard unde8 Second year of a standard unHEDip ergraduate degree; HECert ndergraduate degree; year 2 of an 9 Third year of a standard und level) ergraduate degree (Ordinary degree • ergraduate degree (Honours degree 11 Masters level 12 Doctorate level Credits 1 credit is equivalent to 10 hour built up of credits as set out bel rs 1 of student effort.
+QMU degrees are low: Certificate of Higher Education Diploma of Higher Education Degree Degree with Honours Graduate Diploma 120 credit points at SCQF Level 7 +120 credit points at SCQF Level 8 +120 credit points at SCQF Level 9 +120 credit points at SCQF Level 10 120 credit points at SCQF Level 9/10